MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-guide.md

     ![Select Operate mode](media/select-mode.PNG "Select Operate mode")

 7. In the **Guides** dialog box, gaze at the selection box for the guide you want to open.
-For example, gaze at the selection box for Example Guide, the guide that comes with the preview release of Dynamics 365 Guides.
+For example, gaze at the selection box for Example Guide, the guide that comes with the preview release of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].

 ### Anchor your guide
 The first thing you see when you open a guide is the anchoring instructions for the guide.